 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Improvements to Reportable Segment Disclosures, that expands reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses and information used to assess segment performance, and applies to companies with a single reportable segment.
 The standard is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of adopting this standard on its disclosures.
+The Company is finalizing its assessment of the impact of adopting this standard and expects to have additional disclosures in its Form 10-K for the fiscal year ended February 1, 2025.